 You'll need to complete separate forms if you want to set up a financial decisions LPA and a health and welfare LPA.
-It costs £82 to register each LPA, but reductions or exemptions may be available if your income is low or you’re receiving certain benefits.
+It costs £82 to register each LPA (so £164 for both), but you may pay less or nothing at all if you’re on a low income or receiving certain benefits.

 You can cancel an LPA while you still have mental capacity.
 You’ll need to issue a deed of revocation to do this.
 Gov.uk has information on how to end an LPA.

 If you have any concerns about how an attorney is acting on behalf of someone else, contact the Office of the Public Guardian.

 What happens if I don’t set up a power of attorney?

 If you lose mental capacity in the future and you haven’t set up a lasting or enduring power of attorney, the Court of Protection can appoint a deputy to make decisions on your behalf.